NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

   Emissions                            Emissions (e.g., CO2) for each scenario defined in the HPXML file.
   Emission Fuels                       Emissions (e.g., CO2) disaggregated by fuel type for each scenario defined in the HPXML file.
   Emission End Uses                    Emissions (e.g., CO2) disaggregated by end use for each scenario defined in the HPXML file.
-  Hot Water Uses                       Water use for each end use type (in gallons).
+  Hot Water Uses                       Water use (hot) for each end use type (in gallons).
+  Total Water Uses                     Water use (total) for each end use type (in gallons).
   Total Loads                          Heating, cooling, and hot water loads (in kBtu).
   Component Loads                      Heating and cooling loads (in kBtu) disaggregated by component (e.g., Walls, Windows, Infiltration, Ducts, etc.).
   Unmet Hours                          Heating and cooling unmet hours.